giraone/java-io-benchmark-sample/README.md

-# Benchmarking different Java IO techniques with JMH
+# Benchmarking different Java IO/NIO techniques with JMH

 This project shows

-- a benchmark of different Java IO techniques on a simple file copying task of a 1 MByte file
+- a benchmark of different Java IO/NIO techniques on a simple file copying task of a 1 MByte file
 - how to use [Java Microbenchmark Harness (JMH)](http://openjdk.java.net/projects/code-tools/jmh/) to do this

 ## Why?